fassko/fassko.github.io/_posts/2019-07-24-websockets-ios-13.md

 ## TL;DR

-Finally Apple has added Websockets as first-class citzen to their platforms.
+Apple has finally added Websockets as first-class citzen to its platforms.
 Of course there are small quirks and rough edges.
-For instance you can’t receive messages continously, but you don’t need to mess with constructing Websocket frame anymore which is a big win.
+For instance, you can’t receive messages continously, but you don’t need to mess with constructing Websocket frame anymore which is a big win.

 Right now it is available only for latest betas and if you support older versions of iOS, tvOS, watchOS or macOS you need to think about backwards compatibility yourself.